BulkLoader :: Refactor me

 The anti OO, conditionals spread all over the place

 The other issue, is that I always intend to not expose the LoadingItem instances, to keep them internal.
 It turns out, that it wasn't possible to do that, not without restricting some very fair needs.
 So with time, people would use more and more of LoadingItem objects directly.
-But LoadingItem was crafted hack after hack, the antithesis of Object Orientation, full of conditionals for each loading type.
-This thread laid the plan.
+But LoadingItem was crafted hack after hack, the antithesis of Object Orientation, full of conditionals for each loading type. laid the plan.

 Change but don't break